AgroGuruOrganiation/Microservices/README.md

 2] Save user result for further Prediction
 ```

-### Above services has their own databases makes them independent. `CQRS` design pattern is used
+### Above services has their own databases makes them independent.